martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 be implemented in a low-level language without recursion, and functions that give rise to iterative processes in JavaScript also give rise to iterative processes when evaluated using this interpreter.
-To avoid recursion, I make control explicit by storing the expressions and statements that need to be evaluated as *continuations*, by using an explicit *operand stack*, and by augmenting the language with *instructions* that operate on this operand stack.
+To avoid recursion, I make control explicit by storing the expressions and statements that need to be evaluated as *agenda*, by using an explicit *operand stack*, and by augmenting the language with *instructions* that operate on this operand stack.
-The evaluator is naturally tail-recursive, because it only saves continuations and environments if they are needed after function calls.
+The evaluator is naturally tail-recursive, because it only saves agendas and environments if they are needed after function calls.
 As in the previous post, I proceed in stages to gently introduce the features of evaluators for increasingly powerful sublanguages of